matthew-puku/monster-smash/README.md

 ## Design and Planning progress

-The *Monster Smash* application was developed over approximately two and a half days between Matthew Puku and Rachel Wong.
+The *Monster Smash* application was developed over approximately two and a half days by Matthew Puku and Rachel Wong.

 The team used lo-fi prototyping to map out user input and to decide upon the preliminary code structure.
 Much of the application workflow was blocked out on paper in one afternoon brainstorming session.